shah-in-boots/notes/drafts/research-stress-recovery.md

 All lead to increased arrhythmia burden that is more prognostic.

-How does isoproterenol washout lead to arrhythmogenesis?!
+How does isoproterenol washout lead to arrhythmogenesis?